cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 2-3.md

 In his time, _Von Neumann_ devised a simple algorithm, which is now known as the **Von Neumann extractor**.

 ![[Cryptography/images/63.png|600]]
->This algoritmi guarantee that zero and one has the same probability to be extracted
+>This algoritm guarantee that zero and one has the same probability to be extracted

 So: $$Pr[\text{Ext outputs} \hspace{0.2cm}  0] = Pr[\text{Ext outputs} \hspace{0.2cm}  1] = P(1-p)$$$$Pr[\text{No output after k trials}] \hspace{0.5cm} \text{trial is small} \hspace{0.5cm} $$